kaltura/kaltura-player-js/docs/adding-vtt-thumbnails.md

 NOTE: The urls specified in the WebVTT file are relative to the vtt file address.

-### exemple 1 - provided as a part of the mediaOptions
+### Example 1 - provided as a part of the mediaOptions

 ```js
 var kalturaPlayer = KalturaPlayer.setup(playerConfig);